-The Authority's Board of Directors (Board) is a seven-member group appointed by the Mayor of the City and Chief Executive of the County.
-Each executive appoints three members and the Mayor and County Executive jointly appoint the seventh member.
+The Authority has a seven-member Board of Directors (Board).
+The Mayor and the County Executive each appoint three members and the Mayor and County Executive jointly appoint the seventh member.
 The Board is responsible for the overall activities and operations of the Authority.
 The Board has decision-making authority, the power to designate management, the responsibility to significantly influence operations and is primarily accountable for fiscal matters.
 For financial reporting purposes, the Authority is a stand-alone entity and is not a component unit of the City or the County.
 (A component unit is defined as an entity that is operationally and financially accountable to a primary government.)